 I finally learned it takes much less work than I thought to keep a skillet in shape.
 It’s all about the cleaning routine.
 I learned to clean my skillet immediately after cooking in it, with nothing more than a dish brush (sometimes I use a tiny bit of soap) and hot water.
 Then I wipe it out and dry it over a low flame on the stove.
 This keeps it well-seasoned and darkly gleaming.

 In return for this bit of loving attention, the skillet loves me back in so many ways.
-There's nothing like a good dark crust on a ribeye, cooked indoors in the oven; for those of you grill-less this summer, this is your secret to great summer steak.
-The skillet is the best way to reheat meat and leftovers; it gets a delicious smoky char on beans; it makes the best cornbread you've ever had; it's just the right tool for frying chicken.
+There’s nothing like a good dark crust on a ribeye, cooked indoors in the oven; for those of you grill-less this summer, this is your secret to great summer steak.
+The skillet is the best way to reheat meat and leftovers, it gets a delicious smoky char on beans, it makes the best cornbread you’ve ever had, and it’s just the right tool for frying chicken.

 Love your cast iron skillet — it may seem demanding, but properly cared for it is a quiet treasure of the kitchen.
 Here are 35 ways to give it some loving attention this weekend, from proper care and seasoning, to understanding the best ways to put it to use, to recipes that show off its splendid features.
 And don’t miss the cast iron skillets we really love — handmade Borough Furnace skillets, and an amazing United States of America in cast iron form!

 Cast Iron Pans We Love

 - Strong and Sturdy: What Makes Cast Iron So Great?

 - Elizabeth’s Favorite Pan: Lodge Cast Iron Skillet

 - Modern Cast Iron Cookware from Borough Furnace

 - United States of America Made out of Cast Iron Skillets

 Smart Ideas for Cast Iron